DrMboga/PhotoLibrary/docs/spec.md

 ## 8. Crosscutting Concepts

-Backend sends media files one by one via SignalR.
+Backend sends media files by small chunks via SignalR.
 The message structure should be single for both Backend and Client app.
 For this purpose the `Protobuf` structure used.

 To generate a c# class from protobuf message use following: